 You’ve seen activists like Earthling Ed set up tables in public places to encourage conversations about important issues, so if you are back working in the office, why not bring the idea to your desk?
 Arm yourself with the facts, and you’ll be surprised by the number of people who just don’t know what they’re supporting when they bet on a horse race.

 So you’re in Victoria and it’s a public holiday.
-Melbourne’s annual cup protest party, Farshuns on the Field, is live-streaming on Facebook and Twitch this year between 2 and 4pm on Tuesday 3 November.
-Other physical protests are happening across the country where COVID-19 restrictions permit, so keep an eye on registered events listed here.
+Melbourne’s annual cup protest party, Farshuns on the Field, is always a good time!
+Other events and protests are happening across the country, so keep an eye on the registered events listed here.

 5. Volunteer at an Animal Sanctuary

-Parties (even virtual ones) just not your thing?
+Parties or protests just not your thing?
 (We hear you, introverts!)
 There are sanctuaries across the country that are constantly cleaning up after the racing industry’s “wastage” problem, rescuing failed and former racehorses.
 Google horse rescues in your local area to see how you can help out.

 Want to do more?
 Click the button below to join us in urging companies to stop sponsoring the Melbourne Cup.